Bar, Bat and B. Mitzvah – Where did it Come From and Where is it Going?

 Author

-Rabbi Berkowitz lives in Jerusalem where she performs bat and bar mitzvah ceremonies and weddings for people from all over the world.
-The author of Taking the Plunge: A Practical and Spiritual Guide to the Mikveh and many articles, she has taught Judaism and Spiritual Care at a variety of seminaries and colleges in Israel and online.
-Miriam is one of Israel’s first certified hospital chaplains and co-founded Kashouvot: Center for Spiritual Care to introduce chaplaincy to Israel.
-She also creates hand-made ceramic Judaica and is completing the Israeli tour guide course. www.ravmiriam.com
+Rabbi Berkowitz lives in Jerusalem where she performs bat and bar mitzvah ceremonies for people from all over the world and is part-time development director at Kehilat Kol HaNeshama.
+The author of Taking the Plunge: A Practical and Spiritual Guide to the Mikveh and many articles, she has taught Judaism and Spiritual Care at a variety of colleges in Israel and the US.
+Miriam is one of Israel’s first certified hospital chaplains and co-founder of Kashouvot: Center for Spiritual Care in Israel.
+She also creates hand-made ceramic Judaica and is a licensed Israeli tour guide. www.ravmiriam.com

 Author

-Rabbi Berkowitz lives in Jerusalem where she performs bat and bar mitzvah ceremonies and weddings for people from all over the world.
-The author of Taking the Plunge: A Practical and Spiritual Guide to the Mikveh and many articles, she has taught Judaism and Spiritual Care at a variety of seminaries and colleges in Israel and online.
-Miriam is one of Israel’s first certified hospital chaplains and co-founded Kashouvot: Center for Spiritual Care to introduce chaplaincy to Israel.
-She also creates hand-made ceramic Judaica and is completing the Israeli tour guide course. www.ravmiriam.com
+Rabbi Berkowitz lives in Jerusalem where she performs bat and bar mitzvah ceremonies for people from all over the world and is part-time development director at Kehilat Kol HaNeshama.
+The author of Taking the Plunge: A Practical and Spiritual Guide to the Mikveh and many articles, she has taught Judaism and Spiritual Care at a variety of colleges in Israel and the US.
+Miriam is one of Israel’s first certified hospital chaplains and co-founder of Kashouvot: Center for Spiritual Care in Israel.
+She also creates hand-made ceramic Judaica and is a licensed Israeli tour guide. www.ravmiriam.com

 Share This Post